 Reading vs. Studying

-It's important we recognize that reading and studying the Bible are related, but different things.
+It’s important that we recognize that reading and studying the Bible are related but different.

 You can’t study the Bible without reading it, but you can definitely read the Bible without studying it.

 When we read GOD’s word, He speaks to us (personally and individually), and our faith is strengthened (see Rom.
 10:17).

 The purpose of studying is to learn how to properly live by what GOD teaches us, to deepen our faith by grasping the promises He’s given us, and to be able to properly discern truth from error (see 2 Tim.
 2:15; 3:13-4:5).